ivan-perevala/multiple_camera_render/docs/pages/conflicts.rst

 Known issues:
 *************

-* **Individual Camera Properties** - functionality is untested addons cant work in pair.
+* **Individual Camera Properties** - functionality is untested addons can't work in pair.
 * **Auto Active Camera Switcher** - blocks camera from switching which leads to rendering same camera over and over again.

 Why is it not handled?